Harassment and Domestic Violence

 Both of these orders can be made in the first instance with or without contacting the abuser.
 Our team of family law solicitors in Barnet are very experienced in domestic violence cases so we’re able to advise you of what will work best in your particular situation.

 You’re in safe hands with us.
-Get in touch with Jon Gilbert today to arrange your free half hour consultation and find out how we can help you.
+Get in touch with Jon Gilbert today and find out how we can help you.
+Your initial, informative half-hour consultation is only £60 plus VAT.
+Find the answers you have been looking for, today!